osinkolu/FarmX/README.md

 ## Contact

-For any inquiries or questions, you can reach out to the project maintainer at [email@example.com](mailto:email@example.com).
+For any inquiries or questions, you can reach out to Victor on Linkedin [Olufemi Victor](https://www.linkedin.com/in/olufemi-victor-tolulope/).